LoicVeirman/HardenAD/Documentation/Annexes/Annexe-Tools.md

 ## Invoke-HardenADGpo
 Script used to select which GPO should be activated in the script sequence through a graphic user interface.

-## Keepass-2.48.1
+## Keepass-2.57
 Keepass binaries used by HardenAD to store password when creating a new user.
+Now a custom password could be used.

+### KPScript 2.57
+Additionnal Keepass plugin used there to apply the custom database password.

 ## Scripts Fix
 ### Fix-LocalAdminGroups